tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 chatbot.launch()
 ```
 Along with generating a response, we can also give a list of references to let the user know the source of truth for responses.
 We can also suggest other relevant questions that the users can click to follow.
-With these additions, the code for chat component is as follows:
+With these additions, the code for the chat component is as follows:

 ```python
 import gradio as gr